47 BJJ Co-op – Training Options

 Great.
 You don’t have to.
 Start with basics classes and, if you want a head start, a couple of private sessions to get your bearings.

-• Optional: 1–3 private lessons to get comfortable faster
+• Optional: A package of private lessons to get comfortable faster

 Private intro options